hexbus/bq4847-replacement/README.md

 ### BQ4852 TI99 IDE Card

+Many early TI-99/4A IDE cards were populated with the **BQ4852**, a combination real-time clock (RTC) and 512K SRAM chip with an internal, non-replaceable battery.
+At this point, most of these batteries are long dead.

+These instructions assume you're replacing the BQ4852 with a modern alternative using one of the other supported clock headers on the IDE card—most commonly the **BQ4802** in the **BQ4847-compatible socket**.
+Unlike the BQ4852, the BQ4802 (and most other supported options) do **not** include integrated SRAM.
+To maintain compatibility, the card’s original designer included a footprint at **IC23** to add external 512K SRAM.

+If you're installing a clock chip **without built-in SRAM**, you'll need to populate IC23 with a compatible SRAM chip.
+The following steps walk through the full replacement process.

+---

-1. **Remove the original BQ4852**
+1. **Remove the Original BQ4852**
-   Carefully remove the original clock chip and SRAM from IC27 by pulling straight up.
+   Carefully remove the BQ4852 from **IC27** by pulling it straight up.
+This removes both the clock and built-in SRAM.

-2. **Install SRAM**
+2. **Install External SRAM**
-   Ensure a [512Kx8 SRAM chip](https://www.mouser.com/ProductDetail/727-CY2148ELL45ZSXIT) is installed at IC23.
+   Populate **IC23** with a [512Kx8 SRAM chip](https://www.mouser.com/ProductDetail/727-CY2148ELL45ZSXIT).

-3. **Install Capacitors**
+3. **Install Required Capacitors**
-   Make sure two 0805 SMD capacitors are installed:
+   Solder two 0805 surface-mount capacitors:
-   - **C23** — for the SRAM
+   - **C23** — decoupling for the SRAM at IC23
-   - **C25** — for the new clock chip (BQ4802)
+   - **C25** — decoupling for the new clock chip at the BQ4847 socket

 4. **Insert the BQ4802 Clock Chip**
-   Place the BQ4802 into the BQ4847 socket:
+   Insert the BQ4802 into the **BQ4847 socket**:
-   - Align the dot on the BQ4802 with the cutout on the silkscreen (facing C25 and the top edge of the IDE card).
+   - Align the dot on the chip with the notch in the silkscreen (facing **C25** and the top edge of the IDE card).
-   - The crystal and resistor should be located above the BQ4802 chip.
+   - The crystal and resistor should be installed just above the chip.

-5. **Attach the Battery**
+5. **Attach and Secure the Battery**
-   - Connect the battery to the 2-pin connector, observing polarity (**+ is on the left**, per silkscreen).
+   - Connect a CR2032 battery to the 2-pin XH header.
+   - Ensure correct polarity (**+ on the left**, per the silkscreen).
-   - Mount the battery holder nearby using double-stick tape.
+   - Mount the battery holder securely nearby using double-sided tape.
-   - Leave the battery switch **OFF** for now.
+   - Leave the **battery switch OFF** during initial testing.

-6. **Set the IDE Switch**
+6. **Set the IDE Card Switch**
-   - Turn the primary IDE switch (rear of the card) to the **OFF** position (usually the middle setting).
+   - Set the rear **IDE switch** to the **OFF** position (usually the center setting).

-7. **Power On System**
+7. **Power On the System**
-   - Power on your **Peripheral Expansion System**.
+   - Power on your **Peripheral Expansion System (PEB)**.
    - Power on your **TI-99/4A** and wait for the Master Title Screen.
-   - Flip the IDE card switch to **TI** (if using a TI system).
+   - Flip the IDE card’s switch to **TI** (if using a TI-compatible configuration).

-8. **Load the DSR**
+8. **Load the IDE DSR**
-   - Run `IDELOAD` to detect and load the DSR.
+   - Run `IDELOAD` to detect and initialize the IDE card’s DSR (Device Service Routine).

-9. **Verify Battery Backup**
+9. **Test Battery Backup Functionality**
-   - If successful:
+   - If the DSR loads successfully:
-     - Turn the **battery switch ON**
+     - Turn the **battery switch ON**.
-     - Power down and back up.
+     - Power down the system, then power it back up.
-     - Run `CALL IDEST` or `CALL IDETD` in BASIC to check if date/time was retained.
+     - In BASIC, run `CALL IDEST` or `CALL IDETD` to verify the date and time were retained.

-10. **Troubleshooting**
+10. **Troubleshooting Tips**
-    - If unsuccessful:
+    - If the DSR does not load or the clock fails to retain time:
-      - Double-check all connections.
+      - Recheck all IC placements and capacitor installations.
-      - Use a multimeter to verify continuity.
+      - Use a multimeter to verify connectivity and power.
-      - Confirm that the DSR is still loaded.
+      - Confirm the DSR is still present by rerunning `IDELOAD`.
-      - Use community forums such as the [TI-99/4A Forum on AtariAge](https://forums.atariage.com/forum/164-ti-994a-computers/) for assistance.
+      - Seek help via community resources like the [TI-99/4A Forum on AtariAge](https://forums.atariage.com/forum/164-ti-994a-computers/).

 ---